 It’s hard to know what your pics look like until they’re taken when using a tripod.
 Here are some examples of the MANY pictures I have to take to get ONE that I liked (and there were more than this even)!
-I ended up using this last photo for a sponsored post as well as in my blog post about How to Decide If You Should Start Blogging Seriously.
+I ended up using this last photo for a sponsored post.
 When I said that blogging takes time, IT DOES.
 This is just a part of that process!
 Once you do get that amazing photo though, it’ll be so worth it.
 I will usually have a lot less photo options of outside pictures because I don’t want to seem too weird for too long.

 7. Ignore the stares.

 This is SO MUCH HARDER THAN YOU THINK.
 I feel like in NYC people care less and I haven’t used this in Georgia yet where everyone is in everyone else’s business.
 I will update this once I have (LOL). (**Update: I’ve been back in Georgia for four months now and most of the time people could care less!)
 At this point, I’m really good and natural when it comes to this, but still feel a little uncomfy at times.
 While in New York I had to let my doorman know what I do because I came in and out of the front of the building three times in three outfits one day and he was so confused.